erickdumi74/terminal-descent/README.md

 - **You may**: Play, share, modify, and distribute Terminal Descent for **noncommercial purposes**.
 - **You may not**: Sell, license, or monetize Terminal Descent, or any derivative works, without **my written permission**.
-- **Commercial licensing**: Contact me if you wish to use Terminal Descent in any commercial way.
+- **Commercial licensing**: Contact me if you wish to use Terminal Descent in any commercially

+© 2025 Erick Dumitrescu – Terminal Minds.
+All rights reserved except as granted under the license.

 ---